 Easy transfer framing elements between same groups or identical walls in different levels of buildings by predefining what elements building designer is going to affect: all walls from the same model group, from the instance model group, or selected wall should be unique in the building

 Framing types are easily linked with wall types, can be preset for bearing or non-bearing walls

 Complex multi-layer wall framing: unlimited number of layers; layer-specific settings for connections (L, T, V and End); recognition of inner/outer corners

 Complex headers and sills for windows, doors and other wall openings; settings can be preset for different opening sizes

-details (anchors and bolts, clip angles, service holes, etc.) on studs and
+Automated details (hangers, ties, anchors and bolts, clip angles, service holes, etc.) on studs and plates

 Bridging/nogging/blocking: full placement options; continuous; secondary

 Nailers: vertical and horizontal